JonCGroberg/BaseConvert/README.md

 # Base Convert
 Web application that converts between binary, hexadecimal, decimal, and any other base using my base convert utility
+> The base conversion utility provides a set of functions that allow for seamless conversion between different number systems.
+The code is written in JavaScript and demonstrates proficiency in algorithmic thinking and manipulation of arrays.
+The utility can be easily integrated into other projects requiring base conversion functionality.

 > Demonstration Page [https://joncgroberg.github.io/baseConvert](https://joncgroberg.github.io/baseConvert)